Mario Rodríguez Cobos

-Mario Luis Rodríguez Cobos (6 January 1938 – 16 September 2010), also known by the mononym Silo, was an Argentine writer and founder of the Humanist Movement.
+Mario Luis Rodríguez Cobos (6 January 1938 – 16 September 2010), also known by the mononym Silo, was an Argentine writer and founder of the international volunteer organisation Humanist Movement.

-An active speaker, he wrote books, short stories, articles and studies related to politics, society, psychology, spirituality and other topics.
-Although he described himself simply as a writer, many see him as a thinker and philosopher, based on the diversity of issues about which he has written.
+As an active speaker, he authored books, short stories, articles, and studies on topics ranging from politics and society to psychology and spirituality.
+Despite his self-description as a writer, many regard him as a thinker and philosopher due to the wide array of subjects he addressed in his works.

 Biography

 Silo was born into a middle-class family of Spanish origin in Mendoza, Argentina.
 His father was winemaker Rafael Rodriguez (from Granada) and his mother Maria Luisa Cobos, a Basque and a music teacher.
 He was the youngest of three children, with two older siblings in Raquel and Guillermo.
 He undertook primary and secondary education with the Maristas Brotherhood, achieving excellent grades, while practising gymnastics and specializing in the pommel horse and reaching high positions in the regional rankings.
 In addition, he was involved in various youth organizations and lead a very active social and intellectual life.
 He carried out special studies, in languages including French and Italian, and philosophy.
 He also published articles in cultural magazines.

 Silo studied law for three years at the National University of Córdoba, and later returned to his home town to continue his studies in this field at the National University of Cuyo.
 At university he began to organize research groups on human beings and their existential and social problems.

 Silo travelled around Argentina, South America and Europe and undertook various jobs.
 By 1960 – following "a rearrangement of his inner truths" as a newspaper slogan of the time reported – he began to present his proposals, while still forming study groups in Argentina and Chile.
 With members of these groups he organized a public talk, which was initially banned by the military government but later was permitted in the mountains, away from the centres of population.
 The military dictatorships which subsequently beset the country were present throughout the life of Silo with successive arrests and detentions.

 So, on 4 May 1969, Silo spoke to some two hundred people gathered in Punta de Vacas (Province of Mendoza), in the high Andes mountains near Mount Aconcagua, and gave his first public exposition of the ideas, that in time, would form the basis of the Humanist Movement.
 In this talk, known as "The Healing of Suffering", he explained themes such as the overcoming of pain and suffering, the meaning of life, violence, desire and pleasure.

 Silo married Ana Luisa Cremaschi, whom he knew from his youth, and had two sons, Alejandro and Federico, with whom he lived in his hometown.